 Biggest accomplishment to date (personally or professionally)?

-If you could switch lives with anyone for a day, who would it be?
+If you could switch lives with anyone for a day who would it be and why?

 Your all-time favorite artist and/or your favorite emerging artist?

 Cy Twombly and Jean Michel Basquiat are my all time favorite artists.
 I also love Helen Frankenthaler, Willem de Kooning, Robert Motherwell, Pablo Picasso and Joan Mitchell.
 My favorite emerging artists are Laura Deems and Dorothy Shain.

 Jean Michel Basquiat

 Reese Witherspoon.
 Always loved that Southern belle, now even more so after Big Little Lies.

 My upcoming series was inspired by Leon, a man I met on the streets of Charleston.

 Sneak peak of Morgan’s new series inspired by Leon!